Editor's note (July 2022):

 Shopify Lite Review: It's For Accepting Credit Cards On-the-go

 If you'd like to sell your product in-person, Shopify Lite might be a good solution for you.
 There are many options for selling in the real world–like Stripe, PayPal, and Square.
 However, Shopify Lite opens up the opportunity to sell offline and online.

 In short, you get the functionality needed for an online store, as well as a card swiper (for free!)

 This makes sense for companies going to trade or craft shows since you're probably selling online at some point and also trying to make some money on the road.

 What's great is that your inventory is tracked across all channels, and you can sync products directly from your Shopify store.
 It also lets you process any form of payment, apply discounts, customize taxes, and process refunds.

 The final reason you would think about Shopify Lite is if your company mainly processes wholesale, phone, or custom orders.
 This is an affordable plan for sending out invoices and accepting payment from customers without any problems.

-The process involves you writing up a custom invoice.
+The process involves writing up a custom invoice.
 It then gets sent to the customer, who then makes the payment through the Shopify shopping cart.
 It's not much different from other invoicing tools, but with Shopify Lite you also get the extra tools for selling online, Facebook, and offline.
 Therefore, you have more options for bringing in money.

-Is Shopify Lite Right for You?
+Is The Shopify Lite Plan Right for You?

 There are a few reasons you might go with the Shopify Lite plan.